MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-assessments.md

 #### Create assessments based on recommendations for your org type

 Compliance Manager can indicate which assessments may be most relevant to your organization.
-When you provide basic information about your organization's industry and locations, we'll recommend which templates to use from our library of over 300 templates.
-Choose among the recommended templates for quick setup of multiple assessments all at once.
+When you provide basic information about your organization's industry and locations, we'll recommend which regulations to use for quick setup of multiple assessments all at once.

 To create one or more assessments based on our recommendations, select **Add Recommended Assessments** from your **Assessments** page and follow these steps: